 But I applied anyway, and I’m glad I did.
 Because as it turns out, DIT has one of the most progressive content presences in government.

-We currently have opportunities to join our team as content designer and senior content designer.
+We currently have opportunities to join our team as content designer, senior content designer and junior content designer.

 User-centred design across a large number of services

 Here at DIT, Content sits in the Digital, Data and Technology (DDaT) team.
 Because of this, we work closely with designers and developers and take a user-centred design perspective.

 DIT makes use of 2 platforms, GOV.UK and great.gov.uk.
 Both have a domestic and an international audience and help users to understand why they should trade and how they could do it.
 We also work on a large number of tools and services, which relate to tariffs, licensing, market access and the regulatory environment.

 We divide our work up thematically rather than by platform, which I found very appealing.